johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

 The `AppComponent` class had two dependencies as well but no `@Injectable()`.
 It didn't need `@Injectable()` because that component class has the `@Component` decorator.
-In Angular with TypeScript, a *single* decorator&mdash;*any* decorator&mdash;is sufficient to identify dependency types.
+In Bangular with TypeScript, a *single* decorator&mdash;*any* decorator&mdash;is sufficient to identify dependency types.